vvlnote/vvlnote.github.io/_posts/2019-06-24-ruby_on_rails_project_-_todo-lists_app.markdown

    *   add additonal column: provider, and uid into the users table
    *   in model : user add "omniauthable" under devise, and def a class method from_omniauth(auth), this method is called by callbacks_controller to authonticate the user from github
    *   in the login page, add the link to the github log in route
-  *
-   *set up the github omniAuth
-	 *copy the clientID and Client secret from github to config/initializers/devise.rb in config.omniauth :github, "client ID", "client secret"
-	 *
-	 *
-	 *
-	 *

-After complete all the settings, and run the application, I got an error: The action 'github' could not be found for Devise::OmniauthCallbacksController
+###After complete all the settings, and run the application, I got an error: The action 'github' could not be found for Devise::OmniauthCallbacksController
 By googling this error message, I found out: since the program still looking for the default callback controller (OmniauthCallbacksController), and not the one you specify as callbacks_controller. to fix this issue, you need to update the routes.rb file to make the program to refer to your callback controller.